ibm-cloud-docs/EventStreams/messagehub087.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Choosing between the three APIs
+# Choosing between the three APIs - {{site.data.keyword.messagehub}} Standard plan
 {: #choose_api}

-{{site.data.keyword.messagehub}} supports three APIs.
+{{site.data.keyword.messagehub}} supports three APIs on the Standard plan.
 Here's some information to help you choose which is most appropriate:

 ## Why use the Kafka API?
 {: #why_kafka notoc}

+The Kafka API is available on the Standard and Enterprise plans.

 There are a few reasons that you might choose to use the Kafka API over the other interfaces provided by {{site.data.keyword.messagehub}}.
 These reasons include the following:
 {:shortdesc}